carteakey/carteakey.dev/src/posts/2023-06-04-remoting-into-wsl2-externally-the-simple-way.md

 ---
-title: Remoting into WSL2 externally - the simple way
+title: Remoting into WSL2 externally - the simple way.
-description: Simple is better than complex
+description: Simple is better than complex.
 date: 2023-06-04T19:07:39.634Z
 tags:
   - WSL